fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ### Change Management

-> It Is not the strongest of the species that survives but the most adaptable Charles Darwin
+> It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is most adaptable to change. *Charles Darwin*

 ----